jhu-saw/vcs/README.md

 # Compilation

+## :warning: Python and environment variables

+ROS uses Python extensively for the build process.
+Make sure you use the default Python and deactivate any local Python install (`which python` should return `/usr/bin/python`).
+This is a common issue with virtualenv and anaconda.

+You should also make sure your ROS environment variables match the workspace and ROS version you're using (check with `env | grep -i ros`).
+If your environment variables are incorrect, you might want to edit either `~/.bashrc` or `~/.profile` and logout for the changes to take effect.

 ## ROS1

 We recommend to use `catkin build`.
 Some of the cisst/SAW packages might not compile properly if you're using `catkin_make`.